What Does a Urologist Treat?

 9. Urinary Tract Infections (UTI)

 A UTI occurs when bacteria gets into your urine and travels up to your bladder.
-UTIs are very common, affecting about 40 percent of all women and 12 percent of all men at some point during their lifetime, causing symptoms of painful or burning urination, a frequent need to urinate, cloudy or bloody urine, and abdominal pain.
-UTIs can be treated easily with antibiotics, but it is important to see a urologist if you have any symptoms to rule out other more serious medical problems.
+UTIs are very common, affecting about 40 percent of all women and 12 percent of all men at some point during their lifetime.
+UTI symptoms to look out for include painful or burning urination, a frequent need to urinate, cloudy or bloody urine, and abdominal pain.
+UTIs can be easily treated with antibiotics, but it is important to see a urologist if you have any symptoms to rule out any more serious medical problems.

 10. Peyronie’s Disease

 Though less common than some of the other urological diseases and disorders, Peyronie’s Disease affects middle-aged men by causing a formation of scar tissue along the penis.
 Though this scar tissue can’t be seen, it forces the penis to bend or arc when erect.
 Most men with Peyronie’s Disease can still have sex, but erections are painful due to the arced shape of the penis.
 This disease rarely goes away on its own, so see your urologist as soon as you notice signs or symptoms.

 11. Male Infertility

 Infertility affects approximately 1 in 6 couples trying to have children, and occurs when a couple isn’t able to conceive a child despite having frequent, unprotected sex for a year or more.
 Male infertility can be a result of low sperm production, abnormal sperm function, or blockages that prevent the delivery of sperm.
-A urologist can diagnose the cause of male infertility and then offer various treatment options depending on the cause of the infertility problem.
+A urologist can diagnose the cause of male infertility and then offer various treatment options depending on what is causing it.